Charles Aznavour: Personal life

-Aznavour was married three times: to Micheline Rugel (in 1946), Evelyn Plessis (in 1956) and his widow, Ulla Thorsell (in 1967).
+Aznavour was married three times: to Micheline Rugel (in 1946), Evelyn Plessis (in 1954) and his widow, Ulla Thorsell (in 1966).
 Five children were produced by these marriages: Seda, Patrick, Katia, Mischa, and Nicolas.

 Aznavour often joked about his physique, the most talked-about aspect of which was his height; he stood 160 cm tall.
 He made this a source of self-deprecating humour over the years.

 In April 2018, shortly before his 94th birthday, Aznavour was taken to hospital in Saint Petersburg after straining his back during a rehearsal prior to a concert in the city.
 The concert was postponed until the following season, but eventually cancelled since he died six months later.
 On 5 May 2018, he was a guest on BBC Radio 2's Graham Norton.

 A week later, on 12 May, he broke his arm in two places in a fall at his home in the village of Mouriès, resulting in the cancellation of all shows until the end of June.
 This was eventually extended to include the 18 shows scheduled for August, because of a longer healing process.
 In a program on French television broadcast on 28 September, only three days before his death, he mentioned that he was still feeling the pain.

 Death and funeral

 On 1 October 2018, Aznavour was found dead in a bathtub at his home at Mouriès at the age of 94.
 At the time of his death his tax residence was in Saint-Sulpice, Vaud, Switzerland.
 The autopsy report concluded that Aznavour died of cardiorespiratory arrest complicated by an acute pulmonary edema.
-A requiem mass for him was held on October 6 by Catholicos Karekin II at the Armenian Cathedral of St. John the Baptist in Paris.
+A requiem mass for him was held on 6 October by Catholicos Karekin II at the Armenian Cathedral of St. John the Baptist in Paris.

-On 5 October, Aznavour was honoured with a state funeral at Les Invalides military complex in Paris, with president Emmanuel Macron lauding him as one of the most important "faces of France".
-He praised Aznavour's lyrics, which he said appealed to "our secret fragility" and said the singer's words were "for millions of people a balm, a remedy, a comfort ...
+On 5 October, Aznavour was honoured with a state funeral at Les Invalides in Paris.
+The president Emmanuel Macron delivered a eulogy describing Aznavour as one of the most important "faces of France", and his lyrics as, "for millions of people a balm, a remedy, a comfort ...
 For so many decades, he has made our life sweeter, our tears less bitter."
-His coffin was lifted away at the end to the sound of his hit song "Emmenez-Moi" (Take Me Along).
+His coffin was carried out as his song, "Emmenez-Moi" (Take Me Along), played.
 Dignitaries attending the funeral also included French Prime Minister Édouard Philippe, former presidents Nicolas Sarkozy and François Hollande, as well as Armenian President Armen Sarkissian and Prime Minister Nikol Pashinyan and their wives.

-He is buried in the family crypt at the Montfort-l'Amaury cemetery.
+He is interred in the family crypt at the Montfort-l'Amaury cemetery.